CogappLabs/StoriiiesViewer/README.md

 ### Adding the dependencies

-There's two options for adding StoriiiesViewer to your project:
+There are two options for adding StoriiiesViewer to your project:

 #### In the browser